 How to Make Bistek Tagalog (Filipino Beefsteak)

 In addition to its scrumptious taste, bistek is also popular among Filipinos around the world because it is so easy to prepare and cook.
-Your bistek can be ready to serve and eat in about an hour, give or take a few minutes.
-The marinating process takes about 15 minutes, while the actual cooking can be done in about 40 minutes.
+It can be ready to serve and eat in about an hour, give or take a few minutes; the marinating process takes about 15 minutes, while the actual cooking can be done in about 40 minutes.

 Unlike many foods that are often eaten with steamed white rice, bistek does not need to be hot when served.
 In fact, many Filipinos carry it for lunch when going to school or work or even for out-of-town trips.